-The Ghana School on Internet Governance (GhanaSIG) is an annual 3 days event convened by the E-Governance and Internet Governance Foundation for Africa (EGIGFA).
+The Ghana School on Internet Governance (GhanaSIG) is an annual fellowship event organised by the E-Governance and Internet Governance Foundation for Africa (EGIGFA).

-The programme continues to unearth and raise new global Internet leaders.
-The programme specifically examines global Internet Governance issues by taking into consideration its bearing on local and regional contexts in Ghana and Africa.
+The programme continues to unearth and raise new global Internet governance participants who are making meaningful impacts in the ecosystem.
+The fellowship specifically examines global Internet Governance issues by taking into consideration its bearing on local and regional contexts in Ghana and Africa.
 Whilst the programme targets people from Ghana, we welcome people from other countries to bring in different perspectives to deepen the learning experience.

 GhanaSIG is a registered member of the Dynamic Coalition on Internet Governance Schools.
 These are internet governance schools from across the globe who share common goals and ideas on how to run these schools.

 GhanaSIG is a hybrid event which combines both online learning and face-to-face sessions.
 To participate, one would have to apply when the call is opened for that particular year.
 Selected applicants gets notified at the end of the selection stage.
 After that selected Fellows are required to participate in a mandatory online learning which lasts for about one month.
 During the online learning, participants will be introduced to the various concepts of internet governance – such as history of the internet, introduction to ICANN, introduction to internet governance, among others.